-The MHS offers three options for obtaining reproductions of our holdings:
+The MHS offers four options for obtaining reproductions of our holdings:

 - Low-resolution (reference quality) PDF files – service details and fee scale